 Next up: the nocturia test.
 I did get up to pee that night, but only once, and at my age, that’s normal.
 I woke up the next day refreshed for the first time in a long time.
 Could this just be a placebo effect?

-I wore the socks for the next 29 days with the same results—when I didn’t forget to wear them.
+I wore the socks during the day for the next 29 days with the same results—when I didn’t forget to wear them.
 Early into the 30 days, I forgot to wash my socks and boarded a cross-country flight without wearing them.
-The “urge to move” in my legs was unbearable, and I didn’t want to keep troubling the people in my row to get up and walk the aisles.
+The urge-to-move feeling in my legs was unbearable, and I didn’t want to keep troubling the people in my row to get up and walk the aisles.
 I should have worn the dirty socks!
 Not long after that I took a long road trip to a camping and hiking destination and thankfully wore my socks.
-Big difference!
-No “urge to move,” and only one potty break.
+Big difference: No restlessness and only one potty break.

 My circulation headed in the right direction